Debaters lovingly refer to alumni as “dinos,” short for “dinosaurs.”

 He is now an associate professor of English at St. John’s University where he teaches courses in fantasy fiction, science fiction, and creative writing among others, and is a professional writer, with his first novel published in 2009, two short stories in 2012, a host of articles over the past few years and next two novels currently being shopped.
 He is also lead singer for the band The Road with Brandeis alum Aaron Moulin, currently in its fifteenth year of existence.
 His virtual home iswww.gregoryawilson.com.

 Josh Israel graduated Magna Cum Laude in 1999 with a major in Politics.
-He spent four years working as director of research on Nick Kotz’s acclaimed book Judgment Days: Lyndon Baines Johnson, Martin Luther King Jr., and the Laws that Changed America.
-Since 2006, he has worked at the non-partisan, non-profit Center for Public Integrity in Washington, D.C. as an investigative journalist and currently leads the Center's Money & Politics reporting.
-During his tenure on BADASS, he held every executive board position at least once and avoided ever breaking to outrounds in four years of competition.
+He is now senior investigative reporter for ThinkProgress.org, a progressive news site based at the Center for American Progress Action Fund in Washington, DC.
+Previously, he spent four years working as director of research on Nick Kotz’s acclaimed book Judgment Days: Lyndon Baines Johnson, Martin Luther King Jr., and the Laws that Changed America and led the Center for Public Integrity’s money & politics reporting.
+During his tenure on BADASS, he held every executive board position at least once and avoided ever breaking to out-rounds in four years of competition.